Finax Blog

 The effect of income and expenses on your investment

 One of the basic tasks of robo-advisors is to understand your financial situation.
-Your ability to tolerate risk depends on types of your income, investment amount, value of your assets and financial obligations.
+Your ability to tolerate risk depends on the types of income you earn, investment amount, value of your assets, and financial obligations.
 For example, if you decide to invest a significant share of your wealth, the algorithm will not recommend a 100/0 strategy, but it will adjust the risk accordingly.

 How to leverage your knowledge and experience?

-If you are not exactly sure what is a bond, stock or what is the difference between index ETF and mutual funds, you can learn more by clicking on the corresponding links.
-If you state in the questionnaire that you know what these securities are, you should also be aware of the risks they bear and what their return composes of.
-If you owned securities or funds before, or you are part of a private pension scheme and you understand the principles behind them, then you have experience with these financial instruments.
+If you are not familiar with the precise functioning of bonds and stocks or with the differences between index ETFs and mutual funds, you can learn more by browsing our website.
+If you state in the questionnaire that you know what these securities are, you should also be aware of the risks they bear and what are the sources of their returns.
+If you owned securities or funds before, or if you are part of private pension schemes and you understand the principles behind them, then you can state that you have experience with these financial instruments.

 We did our best to make our algorithms as precise as possible.
-Operations of our company are overseen by The National Bank of Slovakia, which means that we have to provide our clients with true, verifiable and provable information.
+Our operations are overseen by the National Bank of Slovakia, which means that we have to provide our clients with true, verifiable, and provable information.

-Our algorithms are derived from statistical data from the past 30 years.
-We are able to forecast the future appreciation of the client’s investment based on historical data; however, past returns do not guarantee future returns.
+Our algorithms are derived from statistical data spanning over the past 30 years.
+We are able to forecast the future appreciation of the client’s investment based on historical data; however, past returns do not guarantee future results.

-The final word in our predictions had our investment board.
-Therefore, our forecasts are more conservative, than the long-term statistics.
-In the following chart, you can see indicators of particular Finax portfolios, so that you can get an image of expected risks and potential returns.
+Our investment board has the final word in our forecasts.
+Therefore, our predictions are more conservative than the long-term statistics.
+In the following chart, you can see parameters of specific Finax portfolios.
+Inspect them to get an image of expected risks and potential returns.

 Aká je šanca, že zarobíte s portfóliami finax na rôznych horizontoch a koľko?